-Stanford Roommate Essay | Guide and Examples
+Stanford University Supplemental Roommate Essay Guide and Examples

-Stanford Roommate Essay | Guide and Examples
+Stanford University Supplemental Roommate Essay Guide and Examples

-Stanford Roommate Essay | Guide and Examples
+Stanford University Supplemental Roommate Essay Guide and Examples

 Brad Schiller

-Despite our use of scare quotes above, this question actually can be a lot of fun.
+Stanford admissions officers are always thinking about admitting the most successful class that they can.
+Even when they ask “fun” questions, such as their classic "Roommate essay."
+Despite our use of scare quotes, this question actually can be a lot of fun.
 Our big concern, as college essay coaches, is that you don’t take Stanford seriously when they say they want to “get to know you better.”
 That’s a trap.

 While your essay can indeed be light-hearted and joyful, admissions officers are grading it just like they do any other — for evidence of your potential to succeed.
+Follow our steps below to make this one count.
+(And for answers to all your college essay questions, see our College Essay Help Center.)

-What not to do: simply be interesting
+What not to do: Solely be interesting

+The trap with this essay is to take the question too literally.
 Come room-assignment time, nobody is going to be reading this essay to help them match you with the perfect BFF.
-That’s why you should steer clear of simply saying something interesting about yourself
+That’s why you should steer clear of solely saying something interesting about yourself

+The problem is that the person reading this essay won’t actually be your future roommate.
 None of these kinds of topics — unless handled the right way (see below) — is liable to move your application from the “maybe” pile and onto “admit them now!”

-Still being graded: keep the essay basics in mind
+Still being graded: Keep the essay basics in mind

 Stanford wants to know whether you’ll be successful at their school and within their particular campus community.
 Every question they ask on their application is about sussing this out — whether it’s your personal statement or a 100-word note to a future roommate.